PhanaiPundisondQualyfi/QualyfiAssessment/README.md

 Created a pipeline showing a copy data activity and 3 Databricks notebook using Azure Data Factory.
 - Copy data activity (CopyToLanding)

-Moved data from source container to the landing container
+Moved data from source container to the landing container using the copy data tool in ADF.
+Use the LinkedService to connect ADF to the Azure storage blob.
 - Notebook 1 (LandingToBronze)

 Read data from landing container to notebook using abfss:// and a storage access key.
 Added columns to the dataframe; FileName, and CreatedOn, then renamed columns containing a "vendor_id" column to "VendorID" for partition.
 Mounted the data to DBFS and then wrote the data to the bronze container in Delta format and partitioned by "VendorID".